-Lying in her hospital bed, professional dancer Liz Powell has a recurring nightmare where she takes the elevator down to the morgue and is invited in by a severe looking nurse.
-Her doctor assures her there is nothing wrong with her physically and that she's just overworked and a little tired.
-The nightmare is very real to her and the doctor suggests that she try to break the pattern to see if she can get them to stop.
+Liz Powell - an exotic dancer - is suffering from exhaustion and is being treated at hospital prior to a scheduled engagement in Miami.
+She has a recurring nightmare where she takes the elevator down to the morgue and is invited in by an ominous-sounding nurse, who tells her, 'room for one more'.
+Her doctor assures her there's nothing wrong with her physically and she's just overworked and tired.
+To Liz, the nightmare's very real.
+The doctor suggests she try to break the pattern to see if she can get them to stop.
 The next time she has the dream, she travels down to the morgue but the dream goes off as before.
-She's eventually released from hospital but it's only when she gets to the airport that it all starts to make sense.Written by
+With her medical issues taken care of, and her Miami engagement a day away, it's time for Liz to leave.
+But it's her nightmare over?Written by

 In trying to follow the doctor's suggestion to break the pattern, Liz Powell takes 2 puffs on a cigarette instead, yet still manages to shatter the glass of water when reaching to put back the lighter.
 The cigarette suddenly disappears when she gets out of bed to go down the hallway.
 See more »

 The constant fear of hospital patient Liz Powell (Barbara Nichols) is what makes this entry compelling.
 Liz is a night club dancer tormented by a reoccurring experience.
 Arlene Martel (then Arlene Sax) is the beautiful but dangerous night nurse in her dreams or otherwise?
 At least Liz can still fortify herself a little with put-downs aimed at her visiting agent.
 Fate seems to be stalking her and it makes for a pretty scary tale.
 You never know quite where the perimeters are in TZ, unless of course a repeated line should remind you of having seen this story somewhere before in a famous movie predating this.